Arizona Project Archaeology

 We envision archaeological education as a path to civic engagement and stewardship of cultural resources on public lands.

 The Arizona Site Steward Program Foundation is proud to support Arizona Project Archaeology, which provides a fully developed interdisciplinary science based Archaeological curriculum to 3rd - 5th grade history teachers.
 This comprehensive curriculum uses archaeological inquiry to foster an understanding of past and present cultures; improve social studies and science education; and enhance citizenship education to help preserve our archaeological legacy.

 What we can do for you

-Watch for our next Investigating Shelter Teacher Workshop!
+Educators - Watch for our online Investigating Shelter Teacher Workshop!

-Arizona Project Archaeology Master Teachers will hold an all day Teacher Workshop at the Pueblo Grande Museum this coming summer - watch this space or the Arizona Project Archaeology website for more details!
+Arizona Project Archaeology is currently constructing an online, self paced Investigating Shelter Teacher Workshop - watch this space or the Arizona Project Archaeology website for more details!

 The National Project Archaeology site offers teacher resources such as in person and online professional development, common core standards and archaeological databases: https://projectarchaeology.org/services/teachers/